 Whether you’re just starting out in your career or are nearing retirement, paying into a pension can be a good way to save for your future.

 The contributions you make will benefit from government tax relief (money paid into your pension instead of paid as income tax), up to certain limits.
 Note that the value of any tax relief will depend on individual circumstances.
-In a workplace pension, you’ll usually benefit from contributions paid in by your employer too.
+In a workplace pension, you’ll also benefit from contributions paid in by your employer.

 The money in your pension pot is invested, with the aim of growing this into a larger pot over time.
 However, the value of your pension can fall as well as rise and isn’t guaranteed.